OpenNTI/nti.nikola_chameleon/docs/path_helpers.rst

 The ``text`` method on a post can take an optional parameter telling it to truncate to a teaser length.
-This is configurable by the user for index pages.
+This is configurable by the user for index pages, but repeatedly accessing the configuration is tedious.
 The :class:`post_text <nti.nikola_chameleon.view.PostTextView>` view
-provides helpers to automatically take this into account.
+provides helpers to automatically take this into account for indexes.
+It also helps when embedding posts into other pages.

 Typical example::